Alex-Zongo/alex-zongo.github.io/_publications/2024-08-09-Towards-Intelligent-Fault-Tolerant-Attitude Flight-Control-of-Fixed-Wing-Aircraft-number-1.md

 title: "Towards Intelligent Fault-Tolerant Attitude Flight Control of Fixed-Wing Aircraft"
 collection: publications
 permalink: /publication/2024-08-09-Towards-Intelligent-Fault-Tolerant-Attitude Flight-Control-of-Fixed-Wing-Aircraft-number-1
 excerpt: 'This paper was submitted as part of my master thesis.
-It delves into the use of Reinforcement Learning to enhance fault-tolerance in fixed-wing aircraft flight control'
+It delves into the use of Reinforcement Learning to enhance fault-tolerance in fixed-wing aircraft attitude flight control'
 date: 2024-08-09
 venue: 'Lecture Notes in Electrical Engineering, Springer Nature, International Conference in Navigation Guidance and Control (ICGNC)'
 paperurl:  'https://doi.org/10.1007/978-981-96-2264-1_15' #'http://academicpages.github.io/files/paper1.pdf'